-This post discusses low back pain and Social Security Disability.
+This post discusses low back (lumbar) pain and Social Security Disability.
+If you are having cervical (neck) pain read about Cervical Radiculopathy.
 Back problems affect many Americans.
 According to the University of Maryland Medical Center:

 “About 60 – 80% of the adult U.S. population has low back pain, and it is the second most common reason people go to the doctor.
 Low back problems affect the spine’s flexibility, stability, and strength, which can cause pain, discomfort, and stiffness.
 Back pain is the leading cause of disability in Americans under 45 years old.
 Each year 13 million people go to the doctor for chronic back pain.
 The condition leaves about 2.4 million Americans chronically disabled and another 2.4 million temporarily disabled.”
 Found here.